A System on the Brink

 CEO & founder

-• Built Sonus' core technology, endorsed by UK MoD and gov, raised $MM as solo founder
+• Built Sonus' core technology, endorsed by UK MoD and gov, raised ~$2M as solo founder

-• BA/MA, MPhil, PhD Cambridge; youngest of his nation in history
+• BA/MA, MPhil, PhD Cambridge; youngest Belgian ever to matriculate

 Daniel Steele